 The False Prophets

 In recent years, Nostradamus, a sixteenth century medical doctor, has been hailed as a great modern day prophet.
 Books have been written about his prophecies.
 The media has featured him.
 But many are not aware that most of his supporters disagree about the interpretations of his prophecies.
 In fact, the majority of his supporters agree that he is accurate less than 50 percent of the time.
 His prophecies are referred to as “quatrains” and were written in French.
 Among his supporters, less than 10 percent agree upon the meaning of the quatrains and less than 6 percent agree that any have been fulfilled.
 The symbolism in Nostradamus’ quatrains has to be tweaked to make them “prophetic.”
-God has said the test of a true prophet is that he is never wrong (Deut.
-18:20-22).
+God has said the test of a true prophet is that he is never wrong (Deuteronomy 18:20-22).
 This means that Nostradamus is not a true prophet.
 When we come to the book of Daniel, we do not need to tweak them.
 Daniel is a true prophet of God.

 Only The Gods